About Us

 What is GSRP?

-GSRP is Michigan's state-funded preschool program for four-year-old children with factors that may place them at risk of educational failure.
-The program is administered by the Michigan Department of Education (MDE).
+GSRP is Michigan's state-funded PreK program for four-year-old children with factors that may place them at risk of educational failure.
+The program is administered by the Michigan Department of Lifelong Education, Advancement, and Potential (MiLEAP).

-Why should you consider a high-quality preschool for your child?
+Why should you consider a high-quality PreK for your child?

-Research on preschool programs and specific research on GSRP indicates that children provided with a high-quality preschool experience show significant positive developmental differences when compared to children from the same backgrounds who did not attend a high-quality preschool program.
+Research on PreK programs and specific research on GSRP indicates that children provided with a high-quality PreK experience show significant positive developmental differences when compared to children from the same backgrounds who did not attend a high-quality PreK program.
 High-quality GSRP programs prepare children to be successful in Kindergarten and throughout life.

 What is our goal?